James Trafford: Early life

-Trafford grew up in Greysouthen in a farming family.
+Trafford was born in Cockermouth, Cumbria, and grew up in the nearby village of Greysouthen in a farming family.
 He was a Chelsea fan.
 He attended Cockermouth School and St Bede's College.
+He learned to drive on a tractor and in his early career he would return to help out on the family farm in the off-season.

 Club career

+Manchester City

 Trafford began his career with Cockermouth and Carlisle United, signing with Manchester City in August 2015 at the age of 12.
+At Carlisle he began as a midfielder but volunteered to become a goalkeeper at age nine.
+He was part of the Manchester City Under-18s team that won the 2019–20 Professional U18 Development League and the Under-23s team that won the 2020–21 Professional U23 Development League.

 He moved on loan to Accrington Stanley in July 2021.
+This loan was later described as "challenging" due to injuries and losing his first-team place.

+Bolton Wanderers

-He signed on loan for Bolton Wanderers on 13 January 2022, until the end of the 2021–22 season.
-He kept four clean sheets in his first four games, the first time a new Bolton goalkeeper had done so in Bolton's entire history.
+Trafford signed on loan for Bolton Wanderers on 13 January 2022, until the end of the 2021–22 season.
+He kept four clean sheets in his first four games, the first time a goalkeeper had done so in Bolton's entire history.

 On 15 June 2022, Trafford rejoined Bolton on loan for a further season.
-In July 2022, he signed a new five year contract with Manchester City.
+In July 2022, he signed a new five-year contract with Manchester City.
 By October he was noted for his clean sheets, and Trafford broke Bolton's record for consecutive home clean sheets on 4 February, with the 1–0 win over Cheltenham Town being his eighth in a row.
-He was able to extend the record to 9, though was unable to have it reach double figures as on 25 February he conceded against Port Vale in a 2–1 win, the first time since 2 December.
+He was able to extend the record to nine, though was unable to have it reach double figures as on 25 February he conceded against Port Vale in a 2–1 win, the first time since 2 December.
+On 2 April, he started in the 2023 EFL Trophy final and kept a clean sheet in 4–0 win against Plymouth Argyle.
+Trafford's clean sheet in a 1–0 win against Shrewbury Town on 22 April was his 25th of the season, which broke the record for the most clean sheets by a Bolton goalkeeper in one season.
+He finished the season with a total of 26 clean sheets.
+He helped Bolton qualify for the play-offs, though they were defeated by Barnsley in the semi-finals.
+He was voted as Bolton's Young Player of the Year for the 2022–23 season, together with Conor Bradley.
+His performances during the season saw him named in the PFA Team of the Year for League One.
+He said his time at Bolton turned him from a "long, skinny boy" into a "long, skinny man".